halfkoreangamer/ProjectBeatrix/README.md

 <a href="https://neverwintervault.org/project/nwn1/hakpak/tileset/nwncq-project">NWNCQ Tileset Overrides</a><br>
 <a href="https://neverwintervault.org/project/nwn1/hakpak/original-hakpak/gunners-body-rebuildretexture-male-female-all-races-phenos">NWN PC Races Overrides</a><br>
 <a href="https://neverwintervault.org/project/nwn1/hakpak/fix-wings-tails">Wings/Tails + Cloaks</a><br>
 Personally I like the basic NWNCQ Override package with all the content in the extras folder added (interior ceilings).
 Backup your overrides folder before making changes just incase anything goes strange!
-Not reccomended for your multiboxing clients.<br>
+Not reccomended for your multiboxing clients.<br><br>
 YAL is placed in your NWN/logs folder.
-You must enable client chat logging in your nwnplayer.ini.
-ClientEntireChatWindowLogging=1 under game options.
+You must enable client chat logging in your nwnplayer.ini (ClientEntireChatWindowLogging=1 under game options).
 Use File -> Start a run just before your first pull and File -> End run after end boss has been killed.
 This will add together the multiple log files created into a single log to be parsed later.
-I do some editing on the format of the output files before I post them here.</p>
+You can then export the run as a html summary.
+I do some editing on the format of the output files before posting them here.</p>
 <p><img src="Beatrix2.png"></p>
 </body>
 </html>